Jonah: Historical or Just a Fish Tale?

 Recapping the Story

-To recap, Jonah ran from God’s command to go to Ninevah to preach repentance by boarding a boat to Tarshish (Jnh 1:3).
-It is understandable for Jonah to be reluctant.
+To quickly recap, Jonah ran from God’s command to go to the ancient city of Nineveh (modern Iraq) to preach repentance (Jon 1:3).
+Jonah’s reluctance is entirely understandable.

-Ninevah was deeply involved in pagan worship.
-Those who opposed the emperor’s gods were brutally tortured and left to die while tied to the city’s walls.
-Guards denied others food and water until their deaths, only to have their severed heads posted on stakes.
+Nineveh was profoundly involved in pagan worship.
+Those who opposed the king’s gods were brutally tortured and left to die while tied to the city’s walls.
+Guards denied others food and water until their deaths, only to have their severed heads posted on stakes around the city.
 Many times, the consequences were far worse.
-Ninevah was notoriously evil.
+Nineveh was notoriously evil.

-So Jonah boarded a ship to Tarshish.
+So Jonah boarded a ship going to Tarshish, in the opposite direction of Nineveh.
 Suddenly, a violent storm erupted, causing the Gentile sailors to cast lots to see who was responsible for the trouble.
-Jonah confessed that God was angry with him and that he was the cause, so they cast him overboard and then repented (1:7-16).
+Jonah confessed that God was angry with him and that he was the cause, so they cast him overboard and repented (1:7-16).

-Soon, a great fish swallowed him, and Jonah stayed in the fish’s belly for three days and nights.
-The fish spit Jonah out onto dry land.
-Several days later, Jonah arrived as an apparently reformed prophet in Ninevah and preached God’s message.
+Within moments, a great fish swallowed Jonah, and he stayed in the fish’s belly for three days and nights.
+After repenting from running away, the fish spat Jonah out onto dry land.
+Several days later, he arrived in Nineveh as an apparently reformed prophet and preached God’s message.

 Where is Tarshish?

-Jonah left Israel, heading to Tarshish.
-Somewhere out at sea, a fish swallowed and spit him out in an unknown location.
-Several days later, he arrived in Ninevah.
+Another reason some believe the story of Jonah is only a fish tale pertains to the distance he covered in a short amount of time.
+He left Israel and headed to Tarshish.
+Somewhere out at sea, a fish swallowed and spat him out in an unknown location.
+Several days later, he arrived in Nineveh.

-Many modern scholars and non-scholars alike believe Tarshish is modern-day Tartessos in southern Spain, about 670 miles (1,060 km) west of Israel and 2,500 miles (4,023 km) from Ninevah to the east.
-How did Jonah get from Israel to Spain and then Ninevah in just a few days?
+Many modern scholars and non-scholars alike believe Tarshish is modern-day Tartessos in southern Spain, about 670 miles (1,060 km) west of Israel and 2,500 miles (4,023 km) from Nineveh.
+Therefore, many ask, how did Jonah get from Israel to Spain, then back to Nineveh in just a few days?

 He didn’t.
 Maybe.